loginom/loginom-help-en-omegat/data/processors/integration/extracting-xml.md

 * **XML column** means the selection of the column with the XML documents.

 * **XML Document Identification**: availability of the identifier column in the extracted table and log table is defined in this area:
-   * Use identifier: the flag enables identifiers.
+   * Use identifier: the checkbox enables identifiers.
 Then it is required to define the type of identifiers using the radio button:
       * Number of the input data set row means the number of the string which contains a document.
 0 identifier matches the first string.
       * The column value: values of the selected column of the input table will be used as identifiers.

-* **Halt on errors**: this flag enables to cancel extraction when the first error is defined.
+* **Halt on errors**: this checkbox enables to cancel extraction when the first error is defined.

 * **Unescape XML entities** is applied if the documents are extracted from another XML document in which they have been escaped.
-When this flag is absent, extraction of the document that starts, for example, from such notice as `&lt;`
+When this checkbox is not available, extraction of the document that starts, for example, from such notice as `&lt;`

 ```xml
 &lt;?xml version=&quot;1.0&quot; encoding=&quot;UTF-8&quot;?&gt
 ```

-will cause an error, and when this flag is selected, the handler will interpret such notice as the correct one:
+will cause an error, and when this checkbox is selected, the handler will interpret such notice as the correct one:

 ```xml
 <?xml version=«1.0» encoding=«UTF-8»?>